Bird: Communication

 Birds communicate primarily using visual and auditory signals.
 Signals can be interspecific (between species) and intraspecific (within species).

 Birds sometimes use plumage to assess and assert social dominance, to display breeding condition in sexually selected species, or to make threatening displays, as in the sunbittern's mimicry of a large predator to ward off hawks and protect young chicks.

 Visual communication among birds may also involve ritualised displays, which have developed from non-signalling actions such as preening, the adjustments of feather position, pecking, or other behaviour.
 These displays may signal aggression or submission or may contribute to the formation of pair-bonds.
 The most elaborate displays occur during courtship, where "dances" are often formed from complex combinations of many possible component movements; males' breeding success may depend on the quality of such displays.

 Bird calls and songs, which are produced in the syrinx, are the major means by which birds communicate with sound.
 This communication can be very complex; some species can operate the two sides of the syrinx independently, allowing the simultaneous production of two different songs.
 Calls are used for a variety of purposes, including mate attraction, evaluation of potential mates, bond formation, the claiming and maintenance of territories, the identification of other individuals (such as when parents look for chicks in colonies or when mates reunite at the start of breeding season), and the warning of other birds of potential predators, sometimes with specific information about the nature of the threat.
 Some birds also use mechanical sounds for auditory communication.
 The Coenocorypha snipes of New Zealand drive air through their feathers, woodpeckers drum for long-distance communication, and palm cockatoos use tools to drum.

 Flocking and other associations

 While some birds are essentially territorial or live in small family groups, other birds may form large flocks.
 The principal benefits of flocking are safety in numbers and increased foraging efficiency.
 Defence against predators is particularly important in closed habitats like forests, where ambush predation is common and multiple eyes can provide a valuable early warning system.
 This has led to the development of many mixed-species feeding flocks, which are usually composed of small numbers of many species; these flocks provide safety in numbers but increase potential competition for resources.
 Costs of flocking include bullying of socially subordinate birds by more dominant birds and the reduction of feeding efficiency in certain cases.
+Some species have a mixed system with breeding pairs maintaining territories, while unmated or young birds live in flocks where they secure mates prior to finding territories.

 Birds sometimes also form associations with non-avian species.
 Plunge-diving seabirds associate with dolphins and tuna, which push shoaling fish towards the surface.
 Some species of hornbills have a mutualistic relationship with dwarf mongooses, in which they forage together and warn each other of nearby birds of prey and other predators.